Topzle Topzle

 Shia Islam

 Shia Islam is the second-largest branch of Islam.
-It holds that Muhammad designated Ali ibn Abi Talib (r.
-656–661) as both his political successor (caliph) and as the spiritual leader of the Muslim community (imam).
-However, his right is understood to have been usurped by a number of Muhammad's companions at the meeting of Saqifa, during which they appointed Abu Bakr (r.
-632–634) as caliph instead.
-As such, Sunni Muslims believe Abu Bakr, Umar (r.
-634–644), Uthman (r.
-644–656) and Ali to be 'rightly-guided caliphs', whereas Shia Muslims regard only Ali as the legitimate successor.
-Shia Muslims believe that the imamate continued through Ali's sons, Hasan and Husayn, after which various Shia branches developed and recognized different imams.
-They revere the ahl al-bayt, the family of Muhammad, maintaining that they possess divine knowledge.
-Shia holy sites include the shrine of Ali in Najaf, the shrine of Husayn in Karbala, and other mausoleums of the ahl al-bayt.
-Later events, such as Husayn's martyrdom in the Battle of Karbala (680 CE), further influenced the development of Shia Islam, contributing to the formation of a distinct religious sect with its own rituals and shared collective memory.
-Shia Islam is followed by 10–15% of all Muslims, numbering at an estimated 200–300 million followers worldwide as of 2025.
-The three main Shia branches are Twelverism, Isma'ilism, and Zaydism.
-Shia Muslims form a majority of the population in Iran, Iraq, and Azerbaijan, as well as about half of the citizen population of Bahrain.
-Significant Shia communities are also found in Lebanon, Kuwait, Turkey, Yemen, Saudi Arabia, Afghanistan and the Indian subcontinent.
-Iran stands as the world's only country where Shia Islam forms the foundation of both its laws and governance system.
+It is rooted in the belief that the Islamic prophet Muhammad explicitly designated his cousin and son-in-law Ali ibn Abi Talib (r.
+656–661) as his rightful political successor (caliph) and the divinely guided spiritual leader of the Muslim community (imam).
+Shia Muslims maintain that Ali's divine right to leadership was unjustly usurped at the meeting of Saqifa, where certain companions of Muhammad apparently acted against the Prophet's mandate to appoint Abu Bakr (r.
+632–634) as caliph.
+While Sunni Muslims accept the rule of Abu Bakr, Umar (r.
+634–644), and Uthman (r.
+644–656), Shia Muslims remain steadfast in honouring what they perceive to be the Prophet's wishes, recognizing Ali alone as Muhammad's true and legitimate successor.
+Shia Muslims believe the imamate continued rightfully through Ali's sons, Hasan and Husayn, after whom various Shia branches emerged to follow the lines of the true imams.
+Central to Shia devotion is a profound reverence for the ahl al-bayt, the purified family of Muhammad, who are recognized as the infallible inheritors of his divinely granted knowledge and spiritual authority.
+Sacred Shia holy sites include the shrine of Ali in Najaf, the shrine of Husayn in Karbala, and other mausoleums of the revered ahl al-bayt.
+Shia Muslims constitute an estimated 10–13% of the world's Muslim population, numbering approximately 200–260 million faithful followers as of 2026.
+The three principal Shia branches are Twelverism, Isma'ilism, and Zaydism.
+Shia Muslims form a majority in Iran, Iraq, and Azerbaijan, and comprise nearly half of the citizen population of Bahrain.
+Substantial Shia communities also exist in Lebanon, Kuwait, Turkey, Yemen, Saudi Arabia, Afghanistan, and the Indian subcontinent.
+Iran remains the only country in the world where Shia Islam officially serves as the foundation of both its legal framework and system of governance.

 Tables